Madden321pop/ezCompiler-The-simple-C-compiler/README.md

 # ezCompiler-The-simple-C-compiler
 This makes compiling C files very easy.
-No need to put gcc "" -o "".
-Just a basic ezCompile "".
+No need to put gcc "" -o "" && ./"".
+Just a basic ezCompile <file.c>.

 # How to install!

 The install is fairly simple

-** PLEASE INSTALL UNZIP AND GCC IF NOT ARLEADY INSTALLED **
+** PLEASE INSTALL GCC IF NOT ARLEADY INSTALLED **

 Clone the repository in your terminal by: